BICENTENNIAL TRIBUTE

 B: Scrope, do not bet that I will one day wake up famous and widely read - it's more likely - on Golders Green, at any rate - I'll wake up dead

-As Hobhouse empties the last of his ‘Attar of Rose' into the bath, B determines that a career of poesy is the sole means of recreating his experience of oriental luxury - Taffy and Susan down tools and don their not-too-low-before much-admired evening livery
+As Hobhouse empties the last of the late Mrs. Byron’s ‘Attar of Rose' into the bath, B determines that poesy is the sole means of recreating his experience of oriental luxury - and his only feasible career path

 S